 PGS Energy Training (PGS) is a leading provider of quality CPE approved seminars for the electric power and energy industries.
-Established in 1990, PGS has trained over 10,000 energy professionals in the last 8 years.
-PGS offers on-site training programs, public classroom seminars, live phone-based classes, and online training.
+Established in 1990, PGS has trained over 10,000 energy professionals.
+PGS offers on-site training programs, public Classroom Seminars, live Phone & Web Seminars, and online training.
 View PGS Seminar Clients.

 PGS welcomes inquires from parties interested in helping PGS develop, present or promote its training programs and services.